neoforged/.github/primers/26.1/index.md

             - `$CompileTask`
                 - `doTask` now returns a `$SectionTaskResult` instead of a `CompletableFuture`
         - `$SectionTaskResult` -> `$RenderSection$CompileTask$SectionTaskResult`
+- `net.minecraft.client.renderer.culling.Frustum` now takes in a `Matrix4fc` instead of a `Matrix4f` for the model view
-- `net.minecraft.client.renderer.culling.Frustum#set` - Copies the information from another frustum.
+    - `set` - Copies the information from another frustum.
 - `net.minecraft.client.renderer.entity`
+    - `AbstractBoatRenderer` now takes in the `Identifier` texture
+        - `renderType` is removed
     - `AbstractMinecartRenderer`
         - `BLOCK_DISPLAY_CONTEXT` - The context of how to display the block inside the minecart.
         - `submitMinecartContents` now takes in a `BlockModelRenderState` instead of the `BlockState`